The Ginsburg-Scalia Fellowship

 Ideologically Opposed.
 Collegially Engaged.

-The New Civil Liberties Alliance is pleased to announce its inaugural Ginsburg-Scalia Fellowship program, taking place one night each week from May 26 to July 27, 2022 in Washington, D.C.
+The New Civil Liberties Alliance is pleased to announce the opening of nominations for the Third Annual Ginsburg-Scalia Fellowship program, that will take place on Wednesday nights each week from late May 2024 to the end of July 2024 in Washington, D.C.

 Fellows who complete the program receive $1,000 honorarium.